AI Violence Detection for K-12 Schools

 24/7 NOC monitoringAppliance uptime, stream health, and Telegram delivery monitored from our side.
 Median MTTR on appliance issues: under 4 hours.

-How long does deployment take?
+How long does a pilot setup take?

 What does GuardianAI cost per camera?